 By Ehab Elsawaf | Deputy Director of Development

-Thank you for your support of this project, I'm writing to share some updates on ActionAid's emergency humanitarian response in Gaza and the West Bank.
+Thank you for your generous support of this project.
+I'm writing to share some updates about ActionAid's work in Gaza and the West Bank.

 By Ehab Elsawaf | Senior Major Gifts Officer, ActionAid USA